baldurk/renderdoc/docs/behind_scenes/planned_features.rst

 Planned future features
 =======================

-This is a list of all features that are planned to be added at some point.
+This is a list of features that are planned to be added at some point.
 Probably none of them have timelines or estimates yet, and they are in no particular order.
 I just would like to add them eventually.
 It's mostly here for interest, and for reference if you have a new feature request - it might be on here already!

 For more detail and a more up to date list, check the `GitHub wiki <https://github.com/baldurk/renderdoc/wiki/Roadmap>`_.